All Episodes

 Last night, minding my own business, as I always do, working feverishly on show prep for this program, became aware of a blog posting at ABC News.

-Limbaugh begins second phase of Operation Chaos is the headline.
+Limbaugh Begins Second Phase of Operation Chaos is the headline.

-And I read this piece, and I forget the blogger at ABC who posted it, but it was uh panic-filled.
+And I read this piece, and I forget the blogger at ABC who posted it, but it was panic-filled.

-That I had initiated phase two of Operation Chaos centered around the Democrat Party platform and the way they're gonna write it this year, they're gonna have this big smoke and mirrors thing, where in all 47 states they're gonna have a bunch of places where you, the average voter, can walk in there and sit down with actual real elitist Democrat operatives and write the Democrat Party platform.
+They're going to have this big smoke and mirrors thing where in all 47 states, they're going to have a bunch of places where you, the average voter, can walk in there and sit down with actual real elitist Democrat operatives and write the Democrat Party platform.

 That's what they want you to think.